GuyBaele/SpreadGL/scripts/README.md

   --tree TREE, -tr TREE
                         Specify the name of your input tree file with filename extension.
   --time TIME, -ti TIME
                         Enter the date of the most recent tip.
-It can be either in the format of YYYY-MM-DD or decimal year.
+It can be either a formatted date or a decimal year.
   --format {YYYY-MM-DD,DD-MM-YYYY}, -f {YYYY-MM-DD,DD-MM-YYYY}
                         This OPTIONAL argument specifies the date format found at the end of phylogenetic tree taxa names.
 The default format is "YYYY-MM-DD".
 It also supports "DD-MM-YYYY".